 Physical Therapy Neurologic Residency Program

-The Milwaukee VA Medical Center (Zablocki) Neurologic Residency Program is the oldest post-graduate Physical Therapy Residency Program in the VA system.
-Established in 2009, it was originally titled the Marquette University & Zablocki VA Medical Center Neurologic Residency Program.
-The program continues to be affiliated and highly collaborative with Marquette University’s Physical Therapy Program and is accredited by the American Board of Physical Therapy Residency & Fellowship Education, with re-accreditation occurring in 2026.
+The Milwaukee VA Medical Center (Zablocki) Neurologic Residency Program was established in 2009 and is the oldest post-graduate Physical Therapy Residency Program in the VA system.
+The program is accredited by the American Board of Physical Therapy Residency & Fellowship Education as a post-professional residency program for physical therapists in neurology.

 Our program strives to provide residents with:

-The Milwaukee VA Medical Center Neurologic Residency Program, in affiliation with Marquette University, selects three candidates from a large pool of applicants annually.
+The Milwaukee VA Medical Center Neurologic Residency Program selects three candidates from a large pool of applicants annually.
 Residents rotate through three areas of clinical practice: Inpatient Acute Care/Rehabilitation, Spinal Cord Injury/Disorders and Outpatient Neurologic Clinic.

 Program design is in accordance with American Board of Physical Therapy Residency and Fellowship Education Guidelines.
 This includes 32 hours/week of clinical treatment with Veterans with neurologic diagnosis.
 Additionally, the program also collaborates with other outside sites to improve the resident’s exposure to neurologic patient populations not commonly seen at the VA.